codeemoji/codeemoji-plugin/README.md

 # References

 Arnaoudova, Venera, Massimiliano Di Penta, and Giuliano Antoniol.
-"Linguistic antipatterns: What they are and how mainers perceive them."
-_Empirical Software Engineering_ 21 (2016): 104-158.
+"Linguistic antipatterns: What they are and how mainers perceive them." _Empirical Software Engineering_ 21 (2016): 104-158.

 Michele Lanza and Radu Marinescu.
-"Object-Oriented Metrics in Practice" _Springer Berlin, Heidelberg_, Edition 1 (2006): Table 2.1.
+"Object-Oriented Metrics in Practice". _Springer Berlin, Heidelberg_, Edition 1 (2006): Table 2.1.

-Arthur H. Watson and Thomas J. McCabe, "Structured Testing: A Testing Methodology Using the Cyclomatic Complexity Metric." _NIST Special Publication (SP)_ (1996).
+Arthur H. Watson and Thomas J. McCabe.
+"Structured Testing: A Testing Methodology Using the Cyclomatic Complexity Metric." _NIST Special Publication (SP)_ (1996).